Blu3wolf/BMS-Docs/Acronyms.md

 BATT | Battery | Aircraft Battery power source.
 BATR | Bullets At Target Range | HUD Circle when in EEGS mode.
 BCN | Beacon |
+BE | Bullseye | DED page - see BULL.
 BI | Burst Interval | DED EWS Page option.
 BINGO or BNGO | | Time to go home we are Bingo Fuel - Just enough fuel to get back to base.
 BIT | Built In Test | Type of test run on avionics / computer systems to ensure they are working.